ABOUT EMASoH/ AGENOR

 BIOGRAPHIES

 At the operational level, Operation AGENOR is led by a French Operation Commander with his Operational Headquarter (OHQ).
-The current Operation Commander is Vice Admiral Emmanuel Slaars.
+The last Operation Commander was Vice Admiral Emmanuel Slaars.

 History of Force Commanders